freebsdgirl/kirishima/README.md

 Most AI assistants are platform-specific or treat each interaction separately.
 Kirishima's **Ledger** creates a paradigm shift: every interaction—whether through iMessage, Discord, OpenWebUI, TTS, or even email—becomes part of a single, continuous conversation thread.

 **The twist**: Emails are injected directly into the conversation history as `[automated message]` entries.
-This means when someone emails you, the AI has full conversational context and memory access when responding.
-It's not just email automation—it's email as native conversation.
+This means when someone emails the AI directly (it has its own email address), the AI has full conversational context and memory access when responding.
+It's not email automation for you—it's the AI's own independent correspondence, building its own professional and social relationships.

 ### Agent-Centric Memory Formation

 Traditional AI memory focuses on the *user's* experience.
 Kirishima flips this: memories form from the **agent's perspective** across all interactions.
-The AI develops memories of people it has never directly spoken to through email conversations, building genuine relationships and understanding independent of the primary user.
+The AI develops memories of people through its own email conversations, building genuine relationships and understanding completely independent of the primary user.

-This creates something unprecedented: an AI that develops its own relational context and can meaningfully engage with your broader social/professional network, not just you.
+This creates something unprecedented: an AI with its own social identity that can maintain professional relationships, collaborate on projects, and engage with your broader network as an autonomous entity rather than just a proxy.

 ### Platform-Agnostic Identity Persistence